ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

 ### Determining storage needs for the monitoring stack

-You need to identify which monitoring components will require storage space:
+You need to identify which monitoring components require storage space:

 - **Prometheus**\
-  Since it will act as a data source for metrics, it will need some storage space where to retain, temporarily, the metrics it scrapes from your K3s cluster.
+  Since it  acts as a data source for metrics, it needs some storage space where to retain, temporarily, the metrics it scrapes from your K3s cluster.

 - **Grafana**\
   Requires a small storage space for configuration and user management purposes.